beeware/toga/docs/reference/api/resources/sources/list_source.rst

 * Provide the same methods as :any:`ListSource`

-* Return items whose attributes match the accessors for any widget using the source
+* Return items whose attributes match the accessors expected by the widget

 * Generate a ``change`` notification when any of those attributes change